jlpteaching/ECS154B/syllabus.md

 ### Online discussions

-We will use TBA for class discussions outside of the classroom.
+We will use [Discord](https://discord.com/) for class discussions outside of the classroom.
+After the pre-quarter survey, this was the most liked and least disliked option.
-If you haven't used Campuswire before, it's a cool tool that is essentially a message board for the class.
+If you, like me, haven't used Discord before, it's a essentially a place to hang out like a classroom or a lobby with both text and voice/video options.
-It is a much more polished and modern website compared to Piazza.
-Both the TAs and I will be on Campuswire to answer questions.

-It's best to ask your questions on Campuswire.
+It's best to ask your questions on Discord.
 That way, all of your classmates can see the answer instead of emailing the TAs or me.
 Additionally, you might get a much faster response from one of your classmates!
-Through asking and answering questions on Campuswire, you improve your understanding of the material, and improve other students' understanding as well.
+Through asking and answering questions on Discord, you improve your understanding of the material, and improve other students' understanding as well.

-In the spirit of the above, please ask questions as public questions on Campuswire, if possible.
-This way, your question, and the answer to your question, can help somebody else who might have the same question.
-We will change questions asked privately to public, if we deem it appropriate.
-If your question involves code you've written, or is about a personal issue, we will leave those private.
+#### Using Discord

+You should have received an email with an invite to our Discord server.
+If you did not receive the email, Canvas also has a link.

+There are a few steps to complete once you click the invite link for the server:

+1. Sign the Code of Conduct (required to see any channels)
+2. See the `#start-here` channel (which has this information)
+3. Send a message on the `#verify-email` channel with your email to register yourself.
+After this, you will be able to see all of the channels in the server.
+4. Sign up for a discussion section on the `#sign-up` channel.

 ### Regrade Requests